-Combined B.S. in Mechanical Engineering and M.S. in Energy Management Program
+Combined B.S. in Mechanical Engineering and M.S. in Energy Management Option

-NYIT's School of Engineering and Computing Sciences offers a combined, five-year Bachelor of Science in Mechanical Engineering and Master of Science in Energy Management.
-Students in the B.S./M.S. program who have taken six graduate credits in mechanical engineering are required to complete 24 additional graduate credits for the M.S. in Energy Management.
-This program provides students with a strong technical background and specialized preparation for a variety of career options.
+NYIT's School of Engineering and Computing Sciences offers an option for a five-year Bachelor of Science in Mechanical Engineering and Master of Science in Energy Management.
+Students in the B.S./M.S. option who have taken six graduate credits in mechanical engineering are required to complete 24 additional graduate credits for the M.S. in Energy Management.
+This option provides students with a strong technical background and specialized preparation for a variety of career options.